Jump to: Spoilers (12)

 In the alternate pathways, Colin is either reading Crash Magazine (devoted to Spectrum gaming) or 2000 AD.

-There are 5 possible endings.
+There are many different endings, although many of those are 'Game Over' scenarios where the story reaches a dead end, and the viewer is brought back to an earlier point to make another choice.
+There are 5 categories of 'real' endings.
 1) DEATH: Stefan leaves with his mother on the train and they die in the crash.
 2) JAIL: Stefan is imprisoned for killing his father.
 3) FIGHT: Stefan battles his therapist and father during a session.
 4) SET: Stefan jumps out a window and realizes he is being filmed.
 5) LOOP: history repeats itself and Stefan's game is rated 5/5 on television.
 Some of these endings come with further variations.
 For example, the "jail" ending is preceded by different TV reports depending on how many people Stefan killed.

 The cereal you choose at the beginning of Bandersnatch will be the advert that plays briefly before you watch the Jerome F. Davies documentary tape Colin recorded for Stefan to watch.